Polyunsaturated Fatty Acids - What Are They?

 The BDNF protein is also specifically found in the regions of the brain that control eating, drinking, and body weight.

 rs6265, also known as Val66Met, is a Single Nucleotide Polymorphism (SNP) in the BDNF gene.
 A study carried out a detailed examination of eating behavior in persons with different Val66Met types (Val-Val or GG, Val-Met or AG, and Met-Met or AA).
-It was discovered that people who have the Met-Met (AA) type had a lower BMI than those with the Val-Met (AG) or the Val-Val (GG) genotype.
+It was discovered that women with GG genotype had lower BMI and hip circumference than A allele carriers when on high-PUFA diet.

 Effects of Excess PUFA Intake